-As I pulled into the driveway, my daughter flew out of the car, her balloon bobbing along behind her, raced in through the front door and out again to our back yard, slipped the string off her wrist and gazed upward as the balloon rose into the sky and slowly drifted away.
+The moment I pulled into our driveway, my daughter flew out of the car, her balloon bobbing along behind her.
+She raced in through the front door and out again into our back yard, slipped the string off her wrist, then watched her balloon rise into the sky and slowly drift away.

 “Why did you let go of your balloon?”
 I asked, slightly miffed that she had so casually cast away the new toy she had been fussing over for the last half hour.